cargilgar/Travelling-Salesman-Problem/README.md

 **Note**: a version of **Python 3.8** or greater is needed in order to run this program.

 ### Usage

+This application is mainly intended to be run from the command line, as shown below:

 ```bash
 cd src/